mintyphp/session-handlers/README.md

 This repository contains a set of PHP session save handlers that support locking.
 I also contains a test suite to prove that they do.
 Current handlers are:

+- files: [FilesSessionHandler]
-- files: [FilesSessionHandler](src/FilesSessionHandler.php) - locks using ".lock" files instead of "flock" calls.
+  (src/FilesSessionHandler.php) - locks using ".lock" files instead of "flock" calls.
 - memcached: [MemcachedSessionHandler](src/MemcachedSessionHandler.php) - locks using Memcache's atomic "add" operation.
 - redis: [RedisSessionHandler](src/RedisSessionHandler.php) - locks using Redis' atomic "setNx" operation.
 - memcachedn: [NativeMemcachedSessionHandler](src/NativeMemcachedSessionHandler.php) - uses the "memcached" session module (ext-memcached).